FredOleary/VideoBiometrics/collector/README.md

 ## Usage
 1. To verify the installation and camera: `python play_video.py` Verify that video streams and that the camera is correctly positioned for face detection.
 To exit, move focus to the video window and press 'q'.

 2. To measure pulse rate run `python main.py`.
 Heart rate will be estimated every 10 seconds.
-Results are stored, (optionally) in a csv file OR sent to a remote server
+Results are stored, (optionally) in a csv file and/or sent to a remote server
-3. Optionally use `python main.py video_file.mov` to process a video file
+3. Optionally use `python main.py video_file.mov` to process an existing video file

 ## Options
 The configuration file config.txt contains the many options for saving heart rate data as well as for development.
 Config.txt is organized as a python